KDE/cutehmi/extensions/CuteHMI/Examples/I18N.0/README.md

 The example comes with two `.ts` files, which reside in `i18n` subdirectory.
 They provide translations for US English and Esperanto.
 In order to generate such files one has to call `lupdate` program.
-Once `.ts` files are added to the project, `Qt.core` Qbs module calls `lrealease` program to generate `.qm` files.
+Once `.ts` files are added to the project, `Qt.core` Qbs module calls `lrelease` program to generate `.qm` files.
 These are installed to `translations` directory, which is formally defined by
 `translationsInstallSubdir` property of `cutehmi.dirs` Qbs module.

 To generate `.ts` files from Qbs, `cutehmi.i18n` Qbs module can be used.
 Unfortunately, because `Qt.core` Qbs module calls